francabrera/ibmqx-user-guides/rst/full-user-guide/003-Multiple_Qubits_Gates_and_Entangled_States/000-Multiple_Qubits_Gates_and_Entangled_States.rst

    <div class="mathjax ng-binding">

-|
-| The tutorials are broken down into the follow topics:
+The tutorials are broken down into the follow topics:

 -  CNOT and multi-qubit states
--  T-gates (non-Clifford gates)
 -  Bell States
 -  GHZ states